marksmccann/modality/README.md

 ```

-You can get any instance at any time with it's id:
+2. Second, you can retreive any instance with it's id:

 ```javascript